ankita-kadam/My_React_Learning/Episode02/README.md

 - Tree shaking is a process of removing the unwanted code that we do not use while developing the application.
 - In computing, tree shaking is a dead code elimination technique that is applied when optimizing code.

+# Note
+- See parceljs.org website
+- See Browserlist onn google